Bank of Baroda lead lender of Reliance Home Finance Limited representing 34 banks and institutions drags Shapoorji Pallonji Group to Delhi High Court

-New Delhi, March 4 (IANS) Bank of Baroda (BoB), the lead lender of Reliance Home Finance Limited representing 34 banks and institutions has dragged SP Group to Delhi High Court.
+New Delhi: Bank of Baroda (BoB), the lead lender of Reliance Home Finance Limited representing 34 banks and institutions has dragged SP Group to Delhi High Court.

 BoB alleges that SP Group has refused to join the resolution process and is stalling the resolution process and also not cooperating with other lenders.